 Birth or death of otherwise qualifying person.
-In determining whether a person is a qualifying person, a person who was born or died in 2015 is treated as having lived with you for more than half of 2015 if your home was the person's home more than half the time he or she was alive in 2015.
+In determining whether a person is a qualifying person, a person who was born or died in 2020 is treated as having lived with you for more than half of 2020 if your home was the person's home more than half the time he or she was alive in 2020.

 Taxpayer identification number.
-You must include on your return the name and taxpayer identification number (generally the social security number) of the qualifying person(s).
-If the correct information is not shown, the credit may be reduced or disallowed.
+You must include on your return the name and taxpayer identification number (generally, the social security number) of the qualifying person(s).
+If the correct information isn't shown, the credit may be reduced or disallowed.

 Individual taxpayer identification number (ITIN) for aliens.
-If your qualifying person is a nonresident or resident alien who does not have and cannot get a social security number (SSN), use that person's ITIN.
+If your qualifying person is a nonresident or resident alien who doesn't have and can't get a social security number (SSN), use that person's ITIN.
 The ITIN is entered wherever an SSN is requested on a tax return.
-If the alien does not have an ITIN, he or she must apply for one.
+If the alien doesn't have an ITIN, he or she must apply for one.
 See Form W-7, Application for IRS Individual Taxpayer Identification Number, for details.

 An ITIN is for tax use only.
-It does not entitle the holder to social security benefits or change the holder's employment or immigration status under U.S. law.
+It doesn't entitle the holder to social security benefits or change the holder's employment or immigration status under U.S. law.